 In the work of the last days, the word is mightier than the manifestation of signs and wonders, and the authority of the word surpasses that of signs and wonders.
 The word exposes all the corrupt dispositions buried deep in the heart of man.
 You have no way of recognizing them on your own.
 When they are laid bare before you through the word, you will naturally come to discover them; you will not be able to deny them, and you will be utterly convinced.
 Is this not the authority of the word?
 This is the result achieved by the work of the word today.
 Therefore, it is not through the healing of sickness and casting out of demons that man can be fully saved from his sins, nor can he be fully made complete by the manifestation of signs and wonders.
 The authority to heal sickness and cast out demons only gives man grace, but the flesh of man still belongs to Satan and the corrupt satanic disposition still remains within man.
 In other words, that which has not been made clean still belongs to sin and to filth.
 Only after he has been made clean through the agency of the word can he be gained by God and become a sanctified man.
 When the demons were cast out of man and he was redeemed, this meant only that he was wrested out of Satan’s hands and returned to God.
 However, without being made clean or changed by God, he remains a corrupt man.
 Within man still exist filth, opposition, and rebelliousness; man has only returned to God through His redemption, but he has not the slightest knowledge of God and still resists and rebels against Him.
 Before man was redeemed, many of Satan’s poisons had already been planted within him and, after thousands of years of being corrupted by Satan, he has within him an established nature that resists God.
 Therefore, when man has been redeemed, it is nothing more than a case of redemption in which man is bought at a high price, but the poisonous nature within him has not been eliminated.
 Man that is so defiled must undergo a change before becoming worthy to serve God.
 By means of this work of judgment and chastisement, man will fully come to know the filthy and corrupt substance within his own self, and he will be able to change completely and become clean.
 Only in this way can man become worthy to return before the throne of God.
 All the work done this day is so that man can be made clean and be changed; through judgment and chastisement by the word, as well as through refinement, man can purge away his corruption and be made pure.
 Rather than deeming this stage of work to be that of salvation, it would be more apt to say it is the work of purification.
 In truth, this stage is that of conquest as well as the second stage in the work of salvation.
 It is through judgment and chastisement by the word that man arrives at being gained by God; and it is through the use of the word to refine, judge, and disclose that all of the impurities, notions, motives, and individual aspirations within man’s heart are completely revealed.
 For all that man may have been redeemed and forgiven of his sins, it can only be considered as God not remembering the transgressions of man and not treating man in accordance with his transgressions.
 However, when man, who lives in a body of flesh, has not been set free from sin, he can only continue to sin, endlessly revealing his corrupt satanic disposition.
 This is the life that man leads, an endless cycle of sinning and being forgiven.
 The majority of men sin in the day only to confess in the evening.
 This way, even if the sin offering is forever effective for man, it will not be able to save man from sin.
 Only half the work of salvation has been completed, for man still has a corrupt disposition.
 For instance, when people realized that they were descended from Moab, they brought forth words of complaint, ceased to pursue life, and became utterly passive.
 Does this not show that humanity is still unable to fully submit under the dominion of God?
 Is this not precisely their corrupt satanic disposition?
 When you were not being subjected to chastisement, your hands were raised higher than all others, even that of Jesus.
 And you cried out in a loud voice: “Be a beloved son of God!
 Be an intimate of God!
 We would rather die than bow down to Satan!
 Revolt against the old Satan!
 Revolt against the great red dragon!
 May the great red dragon fall abjectly from power!
 May God make us complete!”
 Your cries were louder than all others.
 But then came the times of chastisement and, once again, the corrupt disposition of humanity was revealed.
 Then, their cries ceased, and their resolution failed.
 This is the corruption of man; running deeper than sin, it is something planted by Satan and deeply rooted within man.
 It is not easy for man to become aware of his sins; he has no way of recognizing his own deeply rooted nature, and must rely on judgment by the word in order to achieve this result.
 Only thus can man gradually be changed from this point onward.
 Man shouted thus in the past because he had no understanding of his original corrupt disposition.
 These are the impurities that exist within man.
 Throughout such a long period of judgment and chastisement, man lived in an atmosphere of tension.
 Was this not all achieved through the agency of the word?
 Did you not also cry out with a very loud voice prior to the trial of[b] service-doers?
 “Enter the kingdom!
 All those who accept this name shall enter into the kingdom!
 All shall partake of God!”
 When the trial of service-doers came, you no longer cried out.
 At the very beginning, all cried out, “Oh God!
 Wherever You place me, I shall submit to being steered by You.”
 Upon reading the words of God, “Who will be My Paul?” man said, “I am willing!”
 Then he saw the words, “And what of the faith of Job?” and said, “I am willing to take upon myself the faith of Job.
 God, please put me to the test!”
 When the trial of service-doers came, he collapsed at once and almost could not stand up again.
 After that, little by little, the impurities in man’s heart gradually diminished.
 Was this not achieved through the word?
 So, what you have experienced today are results achieved through the word, even greater than those achieved through Jesus’ working of signs and wonders.
 The glory of God that you see and the authority of God Himself that you see are not merely seen by means of the crucifixion, by means of the healing of sickness and the casting out of demons, but even more so by means of the judgment by His word.
 This shows you that the authority and power of God do not consist only of the working of signs, the healing of sickness, and the casting out of demons, but judgment by the word is better able to represent the authority of God and to reveal His almightiness.

-During the last days, when God becomes flesh, He principally uses the word to accomplish all and make all plain.
+During the last days, when God becomes flesh, He principally uses the word to accomplish all and make all clear.
 Only in His words can you see what He is; only in His words can you see that He is God Himself.
 When God incarnate comes to earth, He does no other work but the speaking of words—thus there is no need for facts; words suffice.
 That is because He has principally come to do this work, to allow man to behold His power and supremacy in His words, to allow man to see in His words how He humbly hides Himself, and to allow man to know His entirety in His words.
-All that He has and is are in His words, His wisdom and wondrousness are in His words.
+All that He has and all that He is are in His words.
+His wisdom and wondrousness are in His words.
 In this are you made to see the many methods with which God speaks His words.
-Most of God’s work during all this time has been provision, revelation and dealing to man.
-He does not curse a man lightly, and even when He does, it is through the word.
-And so, in this age of God become flesh, do not try to see God heal the sick and cast out demons again, do not always try to see signs—there is no point!
+Most of God’s work during all this time has been provision, revelation, and dealing to man.
+He does not curse a person lightly, and even when He does, it is through the word that He curses them.
+And so, in this age of God become flesh, do not try to see God heal the sick and cast out demons again, and stop constantly looking for signs—there is no point!
 Those signs cannot make man perfect!
-To speak plainly: Today, the real God Himself of the flesh only speaks, and does not act.
+To speak plainly: Today, the real God Himself of the flesh does not act; He only speaks.
 This is the truth!
 He uses words to make you perfect, and uses words to feed and water you.
 He also uses words to work, and He uses words in place of facts to make you know His reality.
-If you are capable of perceiving this kind of God’s work, then it is difficult to be passive.
-Instead of focusing on things that are negative, you should focus only on that which is positive—which is to say, regardless of whether or not the words of God are fulfilled, or whether or not there is the advent of facts, God causes man to gain life from His words, and this is the greatest of all signs, and even more so, it is an undisputable fact.
-This is the best evidence through which to have knowledge of God, and is an even greater sign than signs.
+If you are capable of perceiving this manner of God’s work, then it is difficult to be negative.
+Instead of focusing on things that are negative, you should focus only on that which is positive—which is to say, regardless of whether or not the words of God are fulfilled, or whether or not there is the advent of facts, God causes man to gain life from His words, and this is the greatest of all signs; and even more so, it is an undisputable fact.
+This is the best evidence through which to know God, and is an even greater sign than signs.
 Only these words can make man perfect.

 a.
 A piece of deadwood: a Chinese idiom, meaning “beyond help.”